-Behavioral Health Inpatient Facility: A behavioral health service agency licensed by ADHS, as defined in 9.A.A.C.10, that provides continuous treatment to an individual experiencing a behavioral health issue that causes the individual to:
+Behavioral Health Inpatient Facility: A health care institution, as defined in R9-10-101, that provides continuous treatment to an individual experiencing a behavioral health issue that causes the individual to:

 - a.
-Have a limited or reduced ability to meet the individual's basic physical needs; - b.
+Have a limited or reduced ability to meet the individual's basic physical needs: - b.
 Suffer harm that significantly impairs the individual's judgment, reason, behavior, or capacity to recognize reality; - c.
 Be a danger to self; - d.
 Be a danger to others; - e.
-Be persistently or acutely disabled as defined in A.R.S. § 36-501; or - f.
+Be persistently or acutely disabled as defined in A.R.S. §36-501; or - f.
 Be gravely disabled.